Chinese factories face headwinds in July, Europe withstands Greek turmoil

 The final Caixin/Markit China Manufacturing PMI came in at 47.8 in July, from 49.4 in June.
 A similar official survey at the weekend was also weaker than expected, suggesting growth had stalled.

-Both indicators signaled a slowdown in factory activity at a time when Beijing has been intervening heavily to prevent a full-blown crash in the country's stock markets.
+Both indicators signalled a slowdown in factory activity at a time when Beijing has been intervening heavily to prevent a full-blown crash in the country's stock markets.

 "They are distorted numbers due to the stock market panic.
 If that's the case, it's a transitory dip and given the amount of stimulus that has been put in place, we should expect a bounce back in the August numbers," said ING economist Tim Condon.